Public Health Practice

 Workforce Development

-The division implements the Community Scholars Program, low-cost workshops offered throughout the year, covering a range of public health topics.
+The division previously implemented the Community Scholars Program, low-cost workshops offered throughout the year, covering a range of public health topics.
 The primary aim of this program is to provide capacity-building support to public health organizations.
 Participants gain knowledge, skills, and resources that nurture their professional development and help their organizations flourish.

-The division supports the Public Health Bootcamp, an intensive five-day training program that aims to improve the quality and effectiveness of HIV prevention and care services in metropolitan Chicago by training HIV/AIDS organizational leaders in core concepts of public health science, theory and practice.
+The division has supported the Public Health Bootcamp, an intensive five-day training program that aims to improve the quality and effectiveness of HIV prevention and care services in metropolitan Chicago by training HIV/AIDS organizational leaders in core concepts of public health science, theory and practice.
 We co-develop and conduct training and co-learning activities with public health entities.

 Educational Infusion

-The division partners with the Program in Public Health to bring public health education into other Feinberg education programs.
+The division partnered with the Program in Public Health to bring public health education into other Feinberg education programs.
 One example is the DPT/MPH Program, which integrates human movement sciences and public health to train population-health-oriented physical therapists.

 Research